Vazquez-Jon/ChatGptGivesYouAPsychEval/README.md

 The differences between run.sh and back_run.sh is that back_run.sh will continue to run after closing the window in the background.
 It does this with the screen command and to close it you can look on this site for instructions. https://dev.to/akhileshthite/how-to-keep-ec2-instance-running-after-ssh-is-terminated-45k8

+# Installation on an AWS EC2 Server using Amzon LINUX